jsphweid/compareInflections/README.md

 `grunt build` to make production build to '/build' folder

 ## TODO
 - move files to 'src' folder and change things accordingly in grunt
+- improve pitch detection algorithm
+- figure out why it is going so slow!